 -

-The process included actions to handle and solve water quality-related issues.
+The process involved actions to address and resolve water quality-related issues.

-Houston Public Works provides drinking water status reports online so residents can monitor assessments anytime.
+Houston Public Works provides drinking water status reports online, allowing residents to monitor assessments at any time.

-Drinking water compliance remains secure because regular sampling tests verify its safety standards.
+Drinking water compliance remains secure because regular sampling tests verify that its safety standards are met.

 Common Contaminants in Houston Water